Skip to content

 Teaching

 Dr Jones teaches on a wide range of modules across the Clinical Sciences degree programme, especially on subjects related to biochemistry.
-He also contributes to the delivery of the MSc Drug Toxicology and Safety Pharmacology programme.
+He also contributes to the delivery of the MSc and MRes programmes within the Institute of Cancer Therapeutics.